melatech/DirectoryApp/README.md

 </br>
 <img src="https://user-images.githubusercontent.com/13630124/222967107-63fa005a-438f-4390-9443-ccd1d66893ff.jpg" alt="virgin money image" width="270" height="585">

-The rooms list feature displays a list of rooms which allows the user to see which rooms in the office are occupied or not, dipicted by the colours red and green.
+The rooms list feature displays a list of rooms which allows the user to see which rooms in the office are occupied or not dipicted by the colours red and green.
 </br>
 </br>
 ### TODO

- - 1 Navigaton Back Button implementation
+1. Navigaton Back Button implementation (Time was against me)
+2. Cache the data in the repository so no need to call API every time.
+3. Use Jetpack Compose to implement ui